Abhi-2516/Abhi-2516-Open-Source-Practice-Lab/README.md

 ## 📌 What Is This Repository?

-**Open Source Practice Lab** is designed for students and beginners who want to:
+**Open Source Practice Lab** is a beginner-friendly open source repository designed for students and early‑career developers who want to:

 * Learn **how open source actually works**
-* Practice GitHub workflows (Fork → Branch → Commit → PR → Review)
+* Practice real GitHub workflows (Fork → Branch → Commit → PR → Review)
-* Improve programming skills through real tasks
+* Improve programming skills using hands-on tasks
-* Gain confidence before contributing to large production repositories
+* Build confidence before contributing to large production repositories

-👉 You do **NOT** need permission or assignment to contribute.
+👉 **No permission or assignment required.**
-Just pick a task and start.
+If an issue is open, you can start working on it.

 ---

+## 👥 Who Is This For?

+This repository is perfect for:

+* Beginners making their **first open source contribution**
+* Students looking for **real GitHub experience**
+* Developers who feel nervous contributing to large repositories
+* Anyone practicing **Git, GitHub, and collaboration workflows**

+No prior open source experience is required.

+---

-## 🧠 Tech Stacks Covered (Initial Phase)
+## 🧠 Technologies & Languages Covered

-Currently, tasks are available for:

-* HTML
-* CSS
-* JavaScript
-* React
-* Python
+The repository currently includes open source practice tasks for:

+* **HTML** – structure and semantic markup
+* **CSS** – layouts, responsiveness, and styling
+* **JavaScript** – logic, arrays, functions, and utilities
+* **React** – components, hooks, and state management
+* **Python** – logic building, file handling, and CLI basics
-* C++ (DSA)
+* **C++** – data structures and problem solving (DSA)

-Each tech stack is divided into:
+Each technology is organized by difficulty level:

 * `easy`
 * `medium`